aurelilia/aurelilia/README.md

 Most of my projects are primarily hosted on my [Forgejo](https://forge.catin.eu/leela), though contributions on GitHub are welcome and appreciated.

-The languages I would consider myself proficient in are Rust, Kotlin and (sadly) Java, with intermediate-level skills in Python/Django and Webdev with HTML, SASS and Vue.js.
+The languages I would consider myself proficient in are Rust, Kotlin and Java.
+Additionally, I get to wrangle Python at `{dayjob}`.

 My profile picture is by [koyoriin](https://twitter.com/koyoriin).
 If you are them and wish for me to stop using it, please contact me.